Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Applications

 Based on the considerations presented above, evolved PWNe offer a potential explanation for a significant fraction of TeV sources which have remained unidentified up to now.
 In this scenario, an old pulsar may be surrounded by a relic TeV PWN detectable with current IACTs.
 However, due to the low present energy output of the pulsar the nebula does not contain enough high-energy leptons to produce a strong X-ray counterpart to the TeV PWN (compare \mbox{Figs.~\ref{fig:sed_evo} and \ref{fig:contribution}}).
 This view is in accordance with detailed studies presented, e.g., by \cite{deJager2009} and \cite{Mattana2009}.
 For some of the unidentified \vheg\ sources where an evolved PWN scenario appears likely, deep observations performed with current satellite observatories may yet reveal X-ray counterparts despite the relative weakness of the expected X-ray emission.
 The model presented in this work allows to select suitable candidates based on an estimate of the required exposure for a detection in the X-ray regime.

-In order to investigate the reliability of the model we applied it to three selected PWNe, which are listed in \mbox{Table \ref{tab:sources}}.
+In order to investigate the reliability of the model we applied it to four selected PWNe, which are listed in \mbox{Table \ref{tab:sources}}.
 The motivation for this selection was to sample PWNe from different states of evolution for which both \vheg\ and X-ray spectra of sufficient quality are available.
-Since the model is radially symmetric it was necessary to define a circular source area as an approximation to the asymmetrical Gaussian morphology fits of the published \mbox{VHE $\gamma$-ray} data.
-The radius was chosen such that the circle covers an area equivalent to the $3\,\sigma$ extent of the ellipse obtained from the VHE morphology fits.
-The values of the equivalent radii are included in \mbox{Table \ref{tab:sources}}.
+Since the model is radially symmetric, it was necessary to define a circular source area as an approximation to the asymmetrical Gaussian morphology fits of the published \mbox{VHE $\gamma$-ray} data.
+Accounting for most of the emission, the radius was chosen such that the circle covers an area equivalent to the $\sqrt{2}\,\sigma_\mathrm{ellipse}$ extent of the ellipse obtained from the VHE morphology fits ($\sigma_\mathrm{ellipse}=\sqrt{\sigma_1\sigma_2}$).
+The values of the used equivalent radii are included in \mbox{Table \ref{tab:sources}}.
+Having calculated the equivalent circular extent of the \vheg\ source, the free parameters of the model were fixed by a $\chi^2$ fit to the \vheg\ data using the \mbox{{\sc minuit}} minimization package \citep{James1975}.
+Note that only statistical errors ($1\,\sigma$) of the \vheg\ data are taken into account.
+The optimized parameters with their uncertainties and the predictions of the \vheg\ fluxes are presented in \mbox{Tables \ref{tab:model-parameters}} and \ref{tab:vhe-results}, respectively.
+We used the calculated errors on the modeled parameters as well as their correlation to propagate the errors on the SEDs.
+Hence, it is possible to estimate the model uncertainties on the multiwavelength emission derived from the VHE $\gamma$-ray data which are in the order of $0.5\%$.